-In this game, students will choose a topic card and proceed to carry on a conversation about the topic.
+In this activity, students will choose a topic card and proceed to carry on a conversation about the topic.
 Each time a partner responds on topic, he’ll put down a letter card with the goal of spelling out the word “Communication.”
-If a partner responds with a non-sequitur, they’ll get a stop card, interrupting the spelling of the word.
+If a partner responds with something not related, they’ll get a stop card, interrupting the spelling of the word.
 The goal of the game is staying on topic as long as possible.

-- Student #1 will choose a topic card from the pile and start the conversation by saying something about that topic.
-For example, if the topic is sports, they might say, “My family and I went to a basketball game once.
+- Student #1 will choose a card from the pile and start the conversation.
+For example, if the card is sports, they might say, “My family and I went to a basketball game once.
 It was fun cheering for the team.”
 They will then color in the first stripe on the lemur’s tail.

 - Student #2 should reply by responding to Student #1, or saying something else about the topic.
 For example, “I’ve never been to a basketball game, but I have been to a baseball game.
 My brother is on the team.”